pulsejet/nextcloud-oidc-login/README.md

     // URL of provider.
 All other URLs are auto-discovered from .well-known 'oidc_login_provider_url' => 'https://openid.example.com',

-    // Client ID and secret registered with the providr 'oidc_login_client_id' => 'application',
+    // Client ID and secret registered with the provider 'oidc_login_client_id' => 'application',
     'oidc_login_client_secret' => 'secret',